stephanie-wang/ray/benchmarks/README.md

     Please contact me (swang@cs.berkeley.edu) so that I can share the AMI with you.

     If you would like to build your own image, I recommend that you start with Ubuntu 16.04 and make sure that you can run standalone clusters for Flink, Hadoop, and OpenMPI.
-    You will also need to clone this repository, as well as this the [flink-wordcount repository](https://github.com/stephanie-wang/flink-wordcount).
+    You will also need to clone this repository, as well as the `lineage-stash-artifact` [repo](https://github.com/stephanie-wang/lineage-stash-artifact/), which includes the Flink and OpenMPI baselines.

 2. (10min) Installing Ray.
     All of the following benchmarks are run with the Ray autoscaler, a utility for launching clusters and deploying Ray jobs from your local machine.